 The Code is divided into three sections:

 implementation and governance

-To ensure the widest possible diffusion, the Code of Ethics, published in the web pages of Intesa Sanpaolo and on the company Intranet, is drawn up with particular attention to the inclusion of blind and visually impaired persons, following the rules of accessibility certified by LIA Foundation -Italian accessible books (the accessible version will be available soon).
+To ensure the widest possible diffusion, the Code of Ethics, published in the web pages of Intesa Sanpaolo and on the company Intranet, is drawn up with particular attention to the inclusion of blind and visually impaired persons, following the rules of accessibility certified by LIA Foundation -Italian accessible books.

 A copy is given to each director, employee or external collaborator upon appointment, hiring or beginning of the collaboration agreement, respectively.